 Is my money safe with these five platforms?

-Yes, your money is very safe with these providers particularly the well established companies like Vanguard and Hargreaves Lansdown.
+Yes, your money is very safe with these providers, particularly the well-established companies like Vanguard and Hargreaves Lansdown.

 In all five cases, in the unlikely event that any of these platform companies go into administration, investors can claim £85,000 from the Financial Services Compensation Scheme (FSCS).
 All five of the above platforms; Vanguard, Hargreaves Lansdown, Charles Stanley Direct, AJ Bell Youinvest and Interactive Investor are all covered by this scheme so if you have a portfolio with these companies that is less than £85,000, you don’t have too much to worry about.

-If you have a portfolio in excess of £85,000, my personal preference would be to leave my money in the hands of a well established institution like Vanguard and Hargreaves Lansdown.
+If you have a portfolio in excess of £85,000, my personal preference would be to leave my money in the hands of a well-established institution like Vanguard and Hargreaves Lansdown.
 Both of these are significant companies with giant cash reserves and feel similar to the big banks in the country in that they are almost too big to fail.

 As long as you choose to invest your money with a reputable platform, you should have very little to worry about and all five of the options discussed above are highly reputable.
-So much so, I have invested with four of the five in the past and would be happy to invest money with the only one I am yet to try in the future; Interactive Investor.
+So much so, that I have invested with four of the five in the past and would be happy to invest money with the only one I am yet to try in the future; Interactive Investor.